dmugtasimov/pascal_triangle/pascal_triangle/article/index.rst

 .. literalinclude:: ../implementations/original.py

-For the purpose of this article I made small changes to my original implementation (made lines zero-based and converted the function into a class method):
+For the purpose of this article I made small changes to my original implementation (zero-based lines and function is converted to a class method):

 .. literalinclude:: ../implementations/python/original.py